Meet the Winners of the 2nd Annual Wisdom & Experience Works for Business Awards!

-If you are a company or organization that supports mature workers by recruiting, retaining and engaging them as a way to leverage your return on investment, we encourage you to nominate your company for the groundbreaking Wisdom and Experience Works for Business Award.
-The nomination form can be found at below.
-Plan to hear nationally known Speaker Chris Farrell explore the benefits of an intergenerational workforce in more detail and find out what companies in our area are award winners.
+If you are a company or organization that supports mature workers by recruiting, retaining and engaging them as a way to leverage your return on investment, we encourage you to nominate your company for the groundbreaking 2nd Annual Wisdom and Experience Works for Business Award.

 This event is a must attend for anyone interested in hearing more about how to set a high standard for nurturing older workers thereby boosting overall organizational effectiveness and performance.
 Find out how to prepare for, and leverage, the challenges and opportunities of an aging workforce.

 With decades of productivity ahead, adults 50+ are a growing and renewable resource that is currently being underutilized.

 Accepting the award for the winner were John Dalton, CEO and Founder and his team.

 Kevin Wrenne and Valentina Steele accepted the award.

 Sculpture for Wisdom & Experience Awards